 ONLINE ONLY | Organizer: UNODC Regional Office for South East Asia and the Pacific | Co-organizer: Pacific Islands Forum Secretariat

-The special event entitled “Implementing a Pacific Pathway against Corruption” showcased how Pacific Island countries (PICs) are committed to anti-corruption measures through a whole-of-society approach.
-Panellists from governments, regional organizations, the private sector, media and UNODC highlighted how they have each individually and collectively sought to prevent and fight corruption, be it as integrity institutions with a direct or oversight role, private sector promoting integrity, or through reporting on corruption.
-The adoption of the Teieniwa Vision as the Pacific roadmap against corruption, building on countries implementation of UNCAC and UNGASS commitments, has provided a strong platform for Pacific voices to continue to be heard.
-Panellists highlighted that, as stated in the Teieniwa Vision, PICs aim to unite their “voice as a Blue Pacific to ensure that regional anti-corruption priorities are being presented, where possible, as a collective”.
-The framework for implementation of the Teieniwa Vision, which is under development, will create an enabling environment for the successful implementation of the Vision.
+The "Implementing a Pacific Pathway against Corruption" event showcased how the Pacific Island countries (PICs) implement anti-corruption measures through a whole-of-society approach.
+Panellists from governments, regional organizations, the private sector, media and UNODC highlighted how they sought, individually and collectively, to prevent and fight corruption.
+Measures included establishing integrity institutions with a direct or oversight role, promoting integrity in the private sector, or encouraging reporting on corruption.
+The adoption of the Teieniwa Vision as the Pacific roadmap against corruption, which builds on the Implementation of UNCAC and UNGASS commitments, has provided a robust platform for the Pacific voices to continue to be heard.
+Panellists highlighted how PICs aim to unite their "voice as a Blue Pacific to ensure that regional anti-corruption priorities are presented, where possible, as a collective".
+The framework for implementation of the Teieniwa Vision is currently under development.

 The Summit | Organizer: State of Palestine

 The event "Prevention of Corruption through Education", organized by the State of Palestine, highlighted the experiences of the anti-corruption agencies of the State of Palestine and Jordan with promoting anti-corruption education across the education system in both States parties.
 UNODC presented its work on anti-corruption, integrity and ethics education at primary, secondary and tertiary levels during the event.
 The event concluded with an open discussion with all attending participants.